rust-lang/rust/doc/tutorial.md

 > but is deprecated.
 In the future it will probably represent some
 > "reasonable default" vector type.
 >
-> Unique vectors are the currently-recomended vector type for general
+> Unique vectors are the currently-recommended vector type for general
 > use as they are the most tested and well-supported by existing
 > libraries.
 There will be a gradual shift toward using more
 > stack and local vectors in the coming releases.